katherine-huang/personal_web/content/publication/CAL22/index.md

 publication: In *the 2022 Annual Conference on American Educational Research Association*
 publication_short: In *AERA 2022*

 abstract: Self-regulated learning (SRL) and medical reasoning skills are both crucial for diagnosing patients.
 Medical students can practice clinical reasoning with computer simulations.
-Students solved virtual patients of varying complexity in an intelligent tutoring system We examined the co-occurrences of SRL behaviors and medical reasoning process.
+Students solved virtual patients of varying complexity in an intelligent tutoring system.
+We examined the co-occurrences of SRL behaviors and medical reasoning process.
 Epistemic network analysis was used to analyze the interplay of SRL and medical reasoning.
 High performers show more co-occurrences of reflection and higher-order reasoning.
 Task complexity has impact on students’ learning and reasoning co-occurrences.
 Intelligent tutoring systems should foster regulation and reasoning acquisition.